lambdastack/lambdastack/docs/design-docs/modularization/modularization-approaches.md

 ## Risks

 DCM has significant risk of “custom development”.
-KO has risks related to requirement to use operator-framework and its concept, since very beginning of Epic work.
+KO has risks related to requirement to use operator-framework and its concept, since very beginning of lsc work.
 TP has huge risks related to on-prem operational overhead.

 # Final thoughts